kevin-fang/Arvados-Blood-Types-and-Ethnicity/AnalyzeBloodByRace/Setup/README.md

 #Setup

-`AnalyzeForCorrectness.py` checks the results output by Arvados and compares it to the data in the CSV file to output a percentage of accuracy.
-This was written only for the Harvard PGP, because the 1000 Genomes Project does not provide blood types
+`AnalyzeForCorrectness-PGP.py` checks the results output by Arvados and compares it to the data in the PGP CSV file to output a percentage of accuracy.
+This was written only for the Harvard PGP, because the 1000 Genomes Project does not provide blood types in the surveys.

-`CutOutExtra1000.py` and `CutOutExtraPGP.py` cut out the "Blood type is: " from the "arvadosdirect" files.
-Works in respective folders with correct scripts

-`Rename*.py` renames the output from the long name to just the name of the user's genome.
-Works in both respective folders with correct scripts
+`StripExtraTitleInfo.py` renames the output from the long name from the pipeline such as to just the name of the user's genome.
+For example, it would rename  "hu123456.gffBloodTypeparsed.txt" to "hu12345678."
+It is needed to cut out extra text from the file name and needs to be run before running the analysis scripts.
+Works for both 173 PGP genome files and the 433 1000 Genomes Project genome files.

 `CreateCSV.py` creates a CSV file containing all the participants and their blood types